flutter-form-builder-ecosystem/flutter_form_builder/README.md

 * `FormBuilderSegmentedControl` - For selection of a value from the `CupertinoSegmentedControl` as an input
 * `FormBuilderSignaturePad` - Presents a drawing pad on which user can doodle
 * `FormBuilderSlider` - For selection of a numerical value on a slider
-* `FormBuilderStepper` - Selection of a number by tapping on a plus or minus symbol
+* ~~`FormBuilderStepper`~~ - Selection of a number by tapping on a plus or minus symbol.
+Deprecated; replace with `FormBuilderTouchSpin`
 * `FormBuilderSwitch` - On/Off switch
 * `FormBuilderTextField` - For text input.
 Accepts input of single-line text, multi-line text, password, email, urls etc by using different configurations and validators
+* `FormBuilderTouchSpin` - Selection of a number by tapping on a plus or minus icon
 * `FormBuilderTypeAhead` - Auto-completes user input from a list of items

 In order to create an input field in the form, along with the label, and any applicable validation, there are several attributes that are supported by all types of inputs namely: